Arrtons/mock-website/README.md

-# mock-website
+# mock-landing-age

-Creating a mockwebsite from a png, using Css and html.
+Creating a landing page base from a png.
+Adding my own customisation.